 Many household products contain chemicals that when discarded contribute to the contamination of our environment by polluting our soil, air and water.
 A Household Hazardous Waste Collection Program provides the opportunity to reduce the amount of hazardous household chemical waste that is flushed down toilet and kitchen drains, "disposed" of in the backyard, dumped into storm drains or simply disposed of in the municipal waste stream.
 These typical means of disposal are both hazardous to public health and unnecessary.
 Yet, it continues because individuals are frequently unaware that many useful products contain hazardous chemicals.
 It is the consumer's responsibility to use and dispose of household products safely.
 Certain household waste should be brought to community household hazardous waste collections events for proper disposal.

 Household hazardous waste will be collected on various dates and locations throughout Bucks County.
-Click the link below for information on the locations, dates and times.
+Click this link for information on the locations, dates and times.
 Additional information regarding this program can be found by visiting the Recycling Page at Bucks County Community Services site.

 Apartment, Commercial and Institutional Recycling

 Per Ordinance 90-11, all residents who reside in apartments and all owners of commercial and institutional establishments are required to recycle in accordance with the following regulations.

 Apartment owners are responsible for establishing, implementing and managing a program for the collection and transportation of recyclable materials generated at their properties.
 Owners must inform all persons residing at the property of the program, including the dates, time, and location of collection, the items to be recycled, and the method of collection.
 Such information must be provided by the owner to all tenants not less than once a year and to all new tenants at the time of occupancy.